 Twelve months ago, I challenged operators to use Ad-Tech to target online advertising away from under 18's and vulnerable adults.
 I’m pleased to say that a range of new commitments including:

 - a 25+ age approach to prospecting ad campaigns on social media

-- better and more consistent use of customer data to ensure paid-for ads are targeting away from vulnerable groups, instead of targeting for business.
+- better and more consistent use of customer data to ensure paid-for ads are targeting away from vulnerable groups across social media platforms, instead of targeting for business

-- And, age gating YouTube channels and content has now been codified in an updated version of the Gambling Industry Code for Socially Responsible Advertising which came into effect from 1 October.
+- And age-gating YouTube channels and content has now been codified in an updated version of the Gambling Industry Code for Socially Responsible Advertising which came into effect from 1 October.

 - I am also pleased that a BGC-led AdTech Forum will continue to explore further opportunities in this area and we welcome that.